Karl May: Later career

 In 1899, May traveled to Egypt then Sumatra with his servant, Sejd Hassan.
 In 1900, he was joined by Klara and Richard Plöhn.
 The group returned to Radebeul in July 1900.
 May demonstrated some emotional instability during his travels.

 Hermann Cardauns and Rudolf Lebius criticised May for his self-promotion with the Old Shatterhand legend.
 He was also reproached for his writing for the Catholic Deutscher Hausschatz and several Marian calendars.
 There were also charges of unauthorised book publications and the use of an illegal doctoral degree.

-In 1902, May did receive a Doctor honoris causa from the Universitas Germana-Americana in Chicago for Im Reiche des Silbernen Löwen ("In the Realm of the Silver Lion.")
+In 1902, May received a Doctor honoris causa from the Universitas Germana-Americana in Chicago for Im Reiche des Silbernen Löwen ("In the Realm of the Silver Lion.").
 In 1908, Karl and Klara May spent six weeks in North America.
 They traveled through Albany, New York, Buffalo, New York, the Niagara Falls and visited friends in Lawrence, Massachusetts.
 May was inspired to write Winnetou IV.

 On his return, May began work on complex allegorical texts.
 He considered the "question of mankind", pacifism and the raising of humans from evil to good.
 Sascha Schneider provided symbolist covers for the Fehsenfeld edition.
 On 22 March 1912, May was invited by the Academic Society for Literature and Music in Vienna to present a lecture entitled Empor ins Reich der Edelmenschen ("Upward to the Realm of Noble Men").
 There, he met pacifist and Nobel Laureate Bertha von Suttner.

 Death

 May died in his own Villa Shatterhand on 30 March 1912.
 According to the register of deaths, the cause was cardiac arrest, acute bronchitis and asthma, but according to Ralf Harder from the Karl-May-Stiftung, May's death certificate does not include the cause of death.

-Scientists examining the remains of May in 2014 found excessive quantities of lead and other heavy metals, and concluded that his death was probably due to a long-time exposure to lead in water as well as tobacco.
+Scientists examining the remains of May in 2014 found excessive quantities of lead and other heavy metals, and concluded that his death was probably due to a long-time exposure to lead in water and tobacco.
 May was buried in Radebeul East.
 His tomb was inspired by the Temple of Athena Nike.

 Personal life

-In 1880, May married Emma Pollmer.
+On 17 August 1880, May married Emma Lina Pollmer.
 They divorced in 1903 and had no children.
-May subsequently married Klara Plöhn, who was widowed.
+May subsequently married Klara Bleibler Plöhn, who was widowed.